High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Conclusions

 \section{Conclusions}

 The current study explored the nonlinear response of isolated chromphores in different nanosystems with femtosecond time resolution.
-The unique combination of 2DES with cluster-isolation techniques uncovered the homogeneous lineprofile beyond the ensemble average, providing insight into the molecule-surface binding configurations with an unprecedented resolution, in particular compared to current theory models.
-This provides the key to analyse molecular dynamics as a function of the local environment with high specificity and femtosecond time resolution, and is expected to assist the development of more accurate surface-binding models.
-In the same fashion, the interaction of isolated molecules with metallic and semiconducting nanoclusters, of high relevance in catalysis and biomedical imaging, may be analysed.
-Conversely, the here studied nanosystems represent highly-resolved, well-defined molecular two-level systems which offer ideal conditions to explore and control many-body mechanisms of high interest in photovoltaics, such as molecular exciton migration and annihilation processes, as well as in quantum information science which is, so far, predominately limited to atomic samples.
+The unique combination of 2DES with cluster-isolation techniques uncovered the homogeneous lineprofile beyond the ensemble average, providing insight into the molecule-surface binding configurations with very high resolution.
+Other methods for homogeneous linewidth retrieval cannot provide the combined time-frequency resolution of 2DES.
+The presented high-resolution 2DES method, thus, provides a promising perspective for the analysis of molecular dynamics as a function of the local environment with femtosecond time resolution.
+Conversely, the here studied nanosystems represent highly-resolved, well-defined molecular two-level systems which offer ideal conditions to explore many-body mechanisms of high interest in photovoltaics, such as molecular exciton migration and annihilation processes, as well as in quantum information science which is, so far, predominately limited to atomic samples.
+The potential of studying molecular networks on nanoconfined cluster surfaces was recently demonstrated\,\cite{muller_cooperative_2015, izadnia_singlet_2017} and the advantage of 2DES in uncovering intra-particle interactions and cooperative dynamics was proven in previous studies\,\cite{stone_two-quantum_2009, yu_observation_2019, bakulin_real-time_2016}.